richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab.md

+Here’s the updated documentation with Jupyter activation in Visual Studio Code for Python development.

+---

 # Lab: AI Vision

 <img src="https://github.com/user-attachments/assets/2158f09e-207e-4b86-b45d-5d381090f8d2" width="1000" />

 ## Exercise 1: Compute Gallery

 This section guides you through setting up an Azure Compute Gallery to manage and version your virtual machine images.
 You will:
 - Create an Azure Compute Gallery
 - Capture a virtual machine image
 - Share or export the image for portability

 ### Create Compute Gallery

 Open the [Azure Portal](https://portal.azure.com/), then search for and select "Azure compute galleries".